Paul-Borisov/CI-CD-templates-for-azure-app-services/README.md

      Next.js replaces empty entries with "undefined" values instead of expected "".

    Here, you have two simple alternatives.
-   a.
-Save your .env file into Azure DevOps project  > Library > Secure files > .env
-      and use it in your pipeline to dynamically create entire content of .env file just before the build operation.
+   - Save your .env file into Azure DevOps project  > Library > Secure files > .env and use it in your pipeline to dynamically create entire content of .env file just before the build operation.

      OR

-   b.
-Use the dummy file .env with empty values like key1= during the build time.
+   - Use the dummy file .env with empty values like key1= during the build time.
      For example, create .env.dummy and just rename it in the pipeline to .env before the build operation.
      Then you can use Environment variables added to your Azure App Service to load actual values dynamically by their key names at the runtime.

 4. Automatic execution on commit.
    - By default, pipeline execution is triggered manually.